ABOUT OUR TEAM

 The Center’s first hire, Abbi oversees organization-wide programs, strategies and approaches.
-She co-founded three of the Center’s most visible programs: The Wilds Cooperative of PA network of rural entrepreneurs; the PA Wilds Conservation Shop, a growing retail operation based at state parks in the PA Wilds that help rural entrepreneurs get products to market while improving the visitor experience; and Round-Up for Conservation, a charity checkout campaign that reinvests in state parks and forests in the region.
+The first Chief Operations Officer at the Center, she co-founded four of the Center’s most visible programs: The Wilds Cooperative of PA network of rural entrepreneurs; the PA Wilds Conservation Shop, a growing retail operation based at state parks in the PA Wilds that help rural entrepreneurs get products to market while improving the visitor experience; the PA Wilds Marketplace, an online retail commerce platform; and Round-Up for Conservation, a charity checkout campaign that reinvests in state parks and forests in the region.
 After attending Kutztown University, Abbi moved to Los Angeles before relocating to the PA Wilds.
 She’s served as the leader of an arts nonprofit and in the magazine, fashion and music accessories industries.

-Executive Vice President of Finance Julie Iaquinto has been with the PA Wilds Center since its founding.
-Julie oversees the nonprofit’s finances, grants management and human resources.
+Chief Financial Officer Julie Iaquinto has been with the PA Wilds Center since its founding.
+Julie founded the Center's Finance Department and oversees the nonprofit’s finances, grants management and human resources.
 Julie has lived her entire life in the PA Wilds.
 Prior to joining the PA Wilds Center, she operated an accounting business for many years serving clients from diverse fields across the public and private sectors.
 Julie has more than a decade of experience working with nonprofit organizations, including PA Travel and Tourism, PA Route 6 Alliance, Potter County Education Council, Education Council of the Upper Allegany, and Potter County Visitors Association.
 She has also helped set up and establish both for-profit and nonprofit startups.

 Entrepreneurial Ecosystem Director

-LaKeshia manages the PA Wilds entrepreneurial ecosystem, which includes the Wilds Cooperative of PA business network and related partnerships, programs and services.
-One of the Center’s first hires, LaKeshia has specialized in outreach and communications efforts for the nonprofit, overseeing paid and volunteer content contributors, as well as internal communications and public relations.
+LaKeshia started with PA Wilds Center in 2017 providing outreach services for the Wilds Cooperative of PA and quickly grew into communications roles with the organization.
+She now oversees the PA Wilds entrepreneurial ecosystem, which includes the Wilds Cooperative of PA business network and related partnerships, programs and services.
+One of the Center’s first hires, LaKeshia has specialized in outreach and communications efforts for the nonprofit, overseeing content contributors, as well as internal communications and public relations.
 A PA Wilds native, LaKeshia earned dual degrees in Political Science and Art from Lock Haven University and worked in journalism before transitioning to the nonprofit sector.

 Sustainable Commerce Director

 Hannah joined the PA Wilds team in late 2020 to be a liaison between businesses and the PA Wilds brand.
-Hannah manages the PA Wilds licensing program and helps businesses use the brand on their products, encourages business-to-business relationships, and maintains the PA Wilds brand standards and communication plan.
+In 2022, Hannah was promoted to become the manager for the PA Wilds Conservation Shop at Leonard Harrison State Park.
+She continues to manage the PA Wilds licensing program and helps businesses leverage the brand for their products and marketing materials, encourages business-to-business relationships, and maintains the PA Wilds brand standards.
 With a bachelor’s in Communication from St. Vincent College, Hannah has worked with private businesses and municipal governments.
-Both have given Brock a first hand look at the benefits of the PA Wilds as a place-based brand.
+Both have given Hannah a first hand look at the benefits of the PA Wilds as a place-based brand.